How flexible identity systems support mobile working – Ping Identity

 While the benefits of mobile working are compelling, it’s a modus operandi which can present a challenge for cybersecurity professionals accustomed to approaching corporate network protection in a traditional way.

-Throwing a virtual cordon around the enterprise becomes less effective when employees are dispersed and critical systems are running, not in the corporate data centre but offsite in the cloud, as increasingly they are in both the public and private sectors.
+Throwing a virtual cordon around the enterprise becomes less effective when employees are dispersed and critical systems are running, not in the corporate data center but offsite in the cloud, as increasingly they are in both the public and private sectors.

 What’s needed is a flexible solution which makes it possible for employees to access core systems, anywhere, any time and from any device, without compromising the security of corporate software and customer data.The zero trust approach